Andreas Mogensen

 Andreas Enevold "Andy" Mogensen (born 2 November 1976) is a Danish engineer and ESA astronaut who is best known for being the first Dane to fly in space as part of the European Space Agency's Iriss program.
 Mogensen has also been involved in a number of other space-related projects throughout his career, including working as a test engineer for ESTEC and as a member of the European Astronaut Corps.
 In addition to his work with ESA, he has also worked with NASA and other international space agencies.
 He returned to space in August 2023 for his second spaceflight to the ISS onboard SpaceX Crew Dragon as the first non-American to serve as a pilot.
+He is the current head of the European Astronaut Corps, taking over duties from Frank De Winne in 2025.

 Education and early career

 He was born in Copenhagen.
 Mogensen attended primary school at Rygaards International School in Hellerup, where he graduated in 1992.
 He received an International Baccalaureate from Copenhagen International School in 1995.
 He then went to the Imperial College London where he obtained an MEng degree in Aeronautical Engineering in 1999.
 Between 2001 and 2003 he worked as an engineer in the R&D department of Vestas Wind Systems in Denmark.
 Subsequently, Mogensen earned a PhD degree in Aerospace Engineering at the University of Texas at Austin in 2007.

 Furthermore, as part of his studies, he spent a semester at the Instituto Superior Técnico - University of Lisbon in Lisbon, Portugal.
 Mogensen worked in Germany as an altitude and orbit control system and guidance, navigation & control engineer for HE Space Operations associated with the SWARM mission.
 He furthermore worked as a contractor for EADS Astrium in Portugal at the Institute for Systems and Robotics.
 In addition, he stayed in a large number of other countries, including Thailand, Singapore, England, Portugal, Congo and the United States.
 His position when he was selected by ESA was Aerospace Engineering at Surrey Space Centre, University of Surrey.